Botany One

 Alun Salt

-Here's a round up of the top 20 papers you've been sharing this week on Bluesky.
+Here's this week’s round up of the most shared items on Bluesky.
+For a change I’ve put a Mimulus as the cover photo rather than Arabidopsis, as Mimulus was the topic of the most popular paper.
 Papers behind a paywall are marked 💰otherwise they're free to access at time of checking.
 How this works We scan posts by people on the Botany Auto list and pull out the entries with links to papers.
-Every time a paper gets a post written about it it gets 4 points.
-It gets 3 points for a repost and 1 point for a like…
+Every …

 Alun Salt